“It’s Her Land, Though”: Woman Builds Rental Unit at Home but Mom Takes Over Profit, SA Divided

 Mzansi reacts to the rental property drama

-The lady's story had peeps deep in their feels.
+The clip had social media users flooding the lady's comment feed.
 Many were shocked that her own mom could do that, warning her to never build on someone else's land again.

 Others said her mom was within her rights since she owned the property, while some felt a 50/50 profit split would have been fair.
 The situation sparked a heated debate, with people arguing about land ownership, family dynamics, and financial boundaries.